OpenFabrics/sunfish_docs/Sunfish Doc.md

 **DISCLAIMER**

 Publication of this document for review and comment has been approved by the OpenFabrics Alliance (OFA) OpenFabrics Management Framework (OFMF) Working Group.
 This document may be updated, replaced, or made obsolete at any time and as such should not be used as reference material or cited as other than a ‘work in progress.’
 Suggestions for revision should be directed to TBD.
 The information contained in this publication is subject to change without notice.
 The OFA makes no warranty of any kind with regard to this publication, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The OFA shall not be liable for errors contained herein or for incidental or consequential damages in connection with the furnishing, performance, or use.
-Suggestions for revisions should be directed to TBD <TODO: Mailing list>.
+Suggestions for revisions should be directed to TBD.

 **Current Revision**

 The OFA is actively engaged in expanding and refining the Sunfish documentation.

-The most current revision can be found on the OFA web site at <TODO: Sunfish Github>
+The most current revision can be found on the OFA web site at TBD

 **Contact the OpenFabrics Alliance (OFA)**

-Current OFA practice is to make updates and other information available through <TODO: OFA Website OFMFWG>.
+Current OFA practice is to make updates and other information available through TBD.

 Requests for interpretation, suggestions for improvement, additions, or defect reports are very welcome.
-They should be sent via <TODO: Mailing list>.
+They should be sent via TBD.

+**INTENDED AUDIENCE**

+TBD

 **VERSIONING POLICY**